Taliayaya/Taliayaya/README.md

 I'm a french first year college student at @Epita making my way here !
 I would be glad to help you in your project or vice-versa ! <br />
 Linux user here !

-Working in the Somnium Legio Studios dev squad for the Unknown Glory Project. ✨✨

 ### 🛠 Ongoing

-Currently working on [Apando](https://github.com/Taliayaya/apando), a chat website !
-Don't hesitate to give us a hand ✨
+Currently working on [Luminosité Eternelle](https://github.com/Taliayaya/Luminosite-Eternelle), my Semester 2 Project on 6 months where I have to create a multiplayer game on Unity in a group of 4. ✨

+*Incoming: The Project 86 as a side project*

 ### 🎯 Goals